Task timeout

 In this example, the costly_query

-task will sleep for 10 seconds, but the timeout is set to 5 seconds, leading to a failed task run.
+task sleeps for 10 seconds, but the timeout is set to 5 seconds, causing the task to fail.

 id: timeout